tokkonopapa/preload-by-cron/README.md

 * 'test': Just test, do not update the next split.
 * 'debug': A level to output to debug log file.
 * 'agent': Additional user agent strings.
-* 'limit': Maximum execution time in seconds.
+* 'cache': Cache duration in seconds.
-* 'delay': Initial delay in seconds to wait garbage collection.
+* 'gc': Interval of garbage collection in seconds.
-* 'split': A number of requests per split preloading.
+* 'wait': Wait in seconds for garbage collection.
 * 'fetches': A number of urls to be fetched in parallel.
 * 'timeout': Timeout in seconds for each fetch.
 * 'interval': Interval in milliseconds between parallel fetches.